moneynull/digital-phenotyping/backend/django_site/README.md

 # Django Project
 This directory contains the Django project.
 It's been generated using `django-admin startproject ____`.
 All django-related source code will live in this folder.
-The detail of [project architecture diagarm](https://confluence.cis.unimelb.edu.au:8443/display/SWEN900132022PZ/Class+Diagram) is in our confluence space.

 ## Documentation
 The Django documentation and the steps used to generate the project can be found [here](https://docs.djangoproject.com/en/4.0/intro/tutorial01/).